 A popular ingredient in Middle Eastern cooking, tahini comes from hulled ground sesame seeds made into a paste.
 It's mildly nutty with a creamy texture and savory taste.
 Often used in dips, sauces and dressings, tahini sesame seed paste can also replace nut or seed butters in many baking recipes.

-You can substitute any nut or seed butter for tahini but you will be changing the taste of the cookie.
-The closest in mild richness is almond butter and cashew butter but you will be losing the savory depth of tahini if you swap it out.
+You can substitute any nut butter or seed butter for tahini but you will be changing the taste of the cookie.
+The closest in mild richness is almond butter and cashew butter.

 This easy recipe can be made in one large bowl and some baking trays!